codemagic-ci-cd/codemagic-docs/content/configuration/webhooks.md

 All received webhooks are visible in the Codemagic UI when navigating to your application and selecting the **Webhooks** tab.

-After configuring **Webhooks**, automatic build triggering can be set up as explained [here](https://docs.codemagic.io/yaml/yaml-getting-started/#triggering)
+After configuring **Webhooks**, automatic build triggering can be set up as explained [here](https://docs.codemagic.io/flutter-configuration/automatic-build-triggering/).
+More information about how to set up automatic build triggering in the **yaml** file can be found [here](https://docs.codemagic.io/yaml/yaml-getting-started/#triggering)

 ## Setting up webhooks for Github